Carlos R. Moreno: Awards and honors

 Moreno is the former president of the Mexican American Bar Association.
 He has been a member of the California Judges Association, the Presiding Judges Association and the Municipal Court Judges Association of Los Angeles County.
 He was also the president of the Yale Club of Southern California, and a member of the Stanford University Law School Board of Visitors.
 He currently serves as a director of the Arroyo Vista Family Health Center and the Western Justice Center Foundation.

 Moreno was honored with the Criminal Justice Superior Court Judge of the Year Award in 1997, from the Los Angeles County Bar Association, and was presented with the "For God, For Country, and For Yale" Award in 2001, recognizing him as a distinguished alumnus of Yale University.
-He also received an honorary degree from Southwestern University School of Law in May 2002 for his devotion to the justice system, young people and the community.
+He also received an honorary degree from Southwestern Law School in May 2002 for his devotion to the justice system, young people and the community.
 In 2009, he was awarded the Yale Medal, which "is the highest award presented by the Association of Yale Alumni and is conferred solely to recognize and honor outstanding individual service to the University."